1.How do I get a Rainbows Program in my school as our family is going through some difficult times at present?

 2.As a parent how much does it cost for my child to participate in the Rainbows Program?

-There is no financial cost to your family to be involved in the Rainbows Program.
+You may be asked for a gold coin donation but generally, there is no financial cost to your family to be involved in the Rainbows Program.
 The Programs are run and funded through schools, organisations and care agencies.
 Please do not hesitate to contact your local Rainbows Office to find out whether your child’s school has a Rainbows Program.

 3.Is Rainbows only for families that have had some one die?